 First Republic has proudly served nonprofits for more than 20 years, and today over a third of our business loans have supported the expansion and growth of nonprofit organizations.
 It is our privilege to highlight The People Concern and their mission of providing care to the most vulnerable members of our community.

-Based in Santa Monica, The People Concern strives daily to ensure Los Angeles’ most vulnerable — including a homeless population of more than 58,000 — are housed, healthy and safe.
+Based in Los Angeles, The People Concern strives daily to ensure Los Angeles’ most vulnerable — including a homeless population of more than 52,000 — are housed, healthy and safe.

-We recently caught up with Executive Director John Maceri to discuss the housing crisis in Southern California and his nonprofit’s holistic approach to serving clients and bringing some much-needed innovation to the fight against homelessness in a city with ever-rising housing prices and less than 1% rental vacancies.
+We recently caught up with Chief Executive Officer John Maceri to discuss the housing crisis in Southern California and his nonprofit’s holistic approach to serving clients and bringing some much-needed innovation to the fight against homelessness in a city with ever-rising housing prices and less than 1% rental vacancies.

 The People Concern merged two long-standing L.A. nonprofits — OPCC and Lamp Community.
 What was the driving force behind combining the two organizations?